 - Barking is also reduced in some dogs.

-You should know that any previous behavioral problems will not be resolved by neutering your dog.
+You should know that neutering your male dog will not resolve any previous behavioral problems.
 Castrating your dog can only diminish its sexual drive.
 Those behavioral changes vary from one dog to another.
 It is still better to talk to me if you think there’s something unusual with your pet.

 Dogs should be neutered to prevent unplanned litter of puppies.
 We know that they are really cute and it’s fun to watch them grow.
 However, having a pregnant dog in the house also means having big responsibilities and an additional budget for them.

-Once the puppies are born, you should also take good care of them before planning to rehome them.
+Once the breed is born, you should take good care of them before planning to rehome them.
 As a responsible breeder, the puppies should also be trained and socialized and they should have primary vaccinations as well.
 These things can eat both your time and money.

 Aside from controlling the population, there are other health benefits your dog can experience after neutering.

-- Neutering your dog can highly reduce problems in the prostate, such as cancer or tumor.
+- Neutering your male dog can highly reduce prostate problems, such as cancer or tumor.

-- They are also less likely to have testicular cancer because both their testicles will be removed.
+- They are also less likely to have testicular cancer because both testicles will be removed.

 - Neutered male dogs have a reduced chance of acquiring perianal tumors found around the anus and testes.

-When it comes to the age on when to neuter your dog, your pet’s condition and maturity also matter.
-Not all dogs mature and develop at the same rate.
+When it comes to the age when to sterilizing your male dog, your pet’s condition and maturity also matter.
+Not all canines mature and develop at the same rate.
 Generally, you should neuter your dog from 6 months to 2 years old.
 My recommendation is an important consideration.

 How to Monitor Neuter Surgery Incision

-To prevent the surgery from getting infected or getting stitched again, it is good to keep an eye on your dog.
-If you notice that your dog keeps licking or scratching the incision, have him wear an e-collar to prevent him from reaching the wound.
+To prevent the incision from getting infected or getting stitched again, it is good to keep an eye on your dog.
+If you see that your male dog keeps licking or scratching the incision, have him wear an e-collar to prevent him from reaching the wound.

 Clean the incision regularly to prevent the overgrowth of germs and viruses.
 Change the bandage at least once a day.
 Once the incision is almost dry, do not cover it anymore with a bandage or gauze to allow the wound to dry and heal completely.

-Signs that your dog’s neuter incision is infected, you may see frequent red spots or redness around the site.
+Signs that your dog’s incision is infected, you may see frequent red spots or redness around the site.
 A discharge may also be observed.
 It can be white, yellowish, or blood-red.
 An incision can be infected if it produces a foul smell.
 Swelling or bulging is also unusual.
-Consult with your vet if any of these happens to your dog.
+Consult me if any of these happens to your male dog.

-After neutering your dog, its behavioral changes may begin 6 weeks after the surgery.
-It includes reduced aggression, humping on female dogs and people, escaping, and roaming around.
+After neutering your pet, its behavioral shifts may begin 6 weeks after the surgery.
+It includes reduced aggression, humping on female canines and people, escaping, and roaming around.
 Male dogs can have different behavioral changes depending on their breed, age, and maturity.